Sanremo: Transportation

 The closest airport to Sanremo is in France, the Côte d'Azur International Airport in Nice, 45 minutes away by car.
-The railway connects the city to the other Ligurian cities like Imperia, Genoa and to Nice, Milan, Turin and Rome.
+The railway connects the city to other Ligurian cities like Imperia, Genoa and to Nice, Milan, Turin and Rome.

 The railway line used to be along the coast, running close to the sea, and providing a view for travellers.
 The line has been moved further north and underground, which allows for faster trains; Sanremo railway station was relocated next to the City Hall.
 The city has refurbished the old railway line and converted it into a bike route and pedestrian area.
 There are several bike hire kiosks along the route and a choice of beaches to visit in either direction from San Remo.
 The path stretches 24 km between Ospedaletti in the west and San Lorenzo al Mare in the east.

 Geography

 Climate

 Sanremo experiences a hot-summer Mediterranean climate (Köppen climate classification Csa).